shriramch/shriramch.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am Shriram Chandran, a Computer Science MSc student at [ETH Zürich](https://inf.ethz.ch), majoring in Secure and Reliable Systems and aiming to obtain a minor in Theoretical Computer Science.
-For my Master's thesis, I focused on graph databases.
+I am Shriram Chandran, a Doctoral student at the [Scalable Parallel Computing Laboratory](https://spcl.inf.ethz.ch/) at ETH Zürich, advised by [Prof. Dr. Torsten Hoefler](https://htor.ethz.ch/).
+My interests lie in high-performance computing, heterogeneous and distributed computing and hardware-aware programming.

-Previously, I completed my Bachelor of Technology degree in Computer Science and Engineering at the [Indian Institute of Technology Madras](https://www.cse.iitm.ac.in/), graduating in 2022.
+Previously, I completed my Master of Science degree at [ETH Zürich](https://inf.ethz.ch/), graduating in 2025, and my Bachelor of Technology degree in Computer Science and Engineering at the [Indian Institute of Technology Madras](https://www.cse.iitm.ac.in/), graduating in 2022.

-I am looking for full-time opportunities.
-My interests lie in high-performance computing, data management systems, and graph processing.
-I am particularly excited about heterogeneous and distributed computing environments and their potential to accelerate data management systems and data analytics.
+I am always looking for new and interesting challenges worth chasing!
 Feel free to reach out via email, or connect with me on LinkedIn.